 Open Data is defined as structured, machine readable, freely shared, and built on without any restrictions.
 According to Open Definition there are three main aspects of data that make it open:

 - Data must be accessible and available for no or reasonable cost and must be available over the internet in a convenient, modifiable format.

 - Data must be available for re-use and redistribution using the appropriate licencing.

 - There must be universal participation, where everyone is able to use, re-use, and redistribute data.

-The Columbia Basin Water Hub and Living Lakes Canada would like the following funders for the contributions to make this repository possible
+The Columbia Basin Water Hub and Living Lakes Canada would like to thank the following funders for their contributions to make this data repository possible: